tdymel/sparkle-squad/src/content/news/en/post2.md

 Overall, we performed well in our debut!
 We look forward to many more tournaments.

-Would you also like to be part of our Mixed Volleyball Team in Hamm?
+Would you also like to be part of our Mixed Volleyball Team in Hamburg Hamm?
 Do you have a solid playing level between Bezirksklasse and Landesliga?
 Then contact us via email or on Instagram and come by for a trial practice!